Change Management Process

 There needs to be a process where everyone in the organization – from the leaders to the subordinates – understands why the change is being implemented in the first place.
 They need to be told in simple and direct terms about how this change will allow them to do their jobs more efficiently.

-The OnIndus team believes in a systematic approach to handle change in any organization, and it passes through the 7Rs of change management.
+The OnIndus team believes in a systematic approach to handling change in any organization, and it passes through the 7Rs of change management.

 Principles of Change Management